Jon Schillaci

-Jon Savarino Schillaci (born December 14, 1971) is an American rapist, sex offender and a former fugitive who was added to the FBI's Top Ten Most Wanted Fugitives list on September 7, 2007.
+Jon Savarino Schillaci (born December 14, 1971) is an American rapist and former fugitive who was added to the FBI's Top Ten Most Wanted Fugitives list on September 7, 2007.
 Schillaci is the 488th fugitive to be placed on the list.
-He was captured on June 5, 2008, in San José de Gracia, Michoacán, Mexico after almost nine years on the run.
+He was captured on June 5, 2008, in San José de Gracia, Michoacán, Mexico, after almost nine years on the run.
 On December 22, 2009, Schillaci was sentenced to 20 to 50 years in prison.
 He is incarcerated in Northern New Hampshire Correctional Facility and will be eligible for parole in December 2039.

 Early life

 Schillaci was born in Oklahoma in 1971 and was given up for adoption as an infant.
 Most of his childhood, which has been described as "turbulent", was spent in Texas.
 During his first prison term, Schillaci told officials he had been abused by a relative as a child.
-Prior to his arrest in 1989 he frequented the Neartown area of Houston.
+Prior to his arrest in 1989, he frequented the Neartown area of Houston.
 At the age of 17, Schillaci practiced transvestism.
-Schillaci has educational background in behavioral sciences, computer science, drafting, philosophy, religion and politics.
+Schillaci has an educational background in behavioral sciences, computer science, drafting, philosophy, religion, and politics.
 He has also been described as computer savvy, an accomplished pianist, and an adequate guitarist.
-He attended, but did not graduate from Clements High School in Sugar Land, Texas.
+He attended, but did not graduate from, Clements High School in Sugar Land, Texas.

 Crimes in 1989

 In 1989, then 17-year-old Schillaci and a 20-year-old man were accused of sexually abusing two 11-year-old twin brothers.
 Schillaci and his friend befriended the brothers, who lived in an apartment with their single mother.
 They took the boys out for dinner and to screenings of The Rocky Horror Picture Show several times.

-Later, they invited the boys to Schillaci's home, showed them a film of child pornography, then videotaped the boys engaging in sexual acts with each other.
+Later, they invited the boys to Schillaci's home, showed them a child pornography film, then videotaped the boys engaging in sexual acts with each other.
 After filming them, Schillaci engaged in sexual acts with both of the boys.
 He was arrested days later on January 29, 1989, when he tried to sell the video to an adult bookstore for $500.

 He pleaded guilty to two counts of sex performed by a child and four counts of aggravated sexual assault and was convicted on April 26, 1990 and sentenced to 10 years in prison.